HeleJ/quiz-game-about-Estonia/README.md

-# QUIZ  GAME  ABOUT  ESTONIA
+# QUIZ  GAME  about  ESTONIA

 ## Welcome to my very first game!